Premier League hits and misses: Liverpool find a way as Arsenal lose theirs

 And, after Andreas Pereira's missed opportunity with half-time approaching served as a warning that United were still alive in the game, Liverpool started the second half as if they'd heeded the warning.
 Penning United in their own half for a time, only a Salah miskick and De Gea's superb finger-tip save from Henderson earned them a reprieve.

-It looked as though an edginess began to creep in to Liverpool's play as Greenwood so nearly got on the end of Martial's cross sneaking in between Van Dijk and Robertson.
+It looked as though an edginess began to creep in to Liverpool's play as Mason Greenwood so nearly got on the end of Martial's cross sneaking in between Van Dijk and Andrew Robertson.

 That said, in those last 15 minutes - in fact throughout the game - Alisson didn't really have a meaningful save to make.